Wisconsin Senate passes Foxconn incentive package

 “I think the last thing we should be doing, given their track record, is to be giving WEDC $3 billion and saying ‘have at it.'”
 Erpenbach also termed environmental protection provisions in the bill “a piece of crap.”

-Republican proponents of the deal, most notably Governor Scott Walker, have touted the Foxconn deal’s potential to create up to 13,000 jobs, with salaries starting at about $54,000.
+Republican proponents of the deal, most notably Governor Scott Walker, have touted Foxconn’s potential to create up to 13,000 jobs, with salaries starting at about $54,000.

 “There are no specific numbers of jobs, anywhere in any of the pieces of paper that are about to become law,” said Alma Democrat Kathleen Vinehout.
 “And the threshold for the amount that a person gets paid is $30,000 . . . not $54,000.”